BABYLON Βαβυλων (Settlement) English, German, Dutch, Biblical, Ancient Roman, Biblical Latin, Ancient Greek, Biblical Greek

 Means "house of bread" in Hebrew, from the roots בַּיִת (bayit)

 meaning "bread".
 This is the name of a city in Palestine.
 It appears in the both the Old Testament and the New Testament, notably as the town where Jesus

-Means "place of pleasure" in Hebrew.
-In the Old Testament the Garden of Eden was the place where the first people, Adam and Eve, lived before they were expelled.
+meaning "plain".
+According to the Old Testament the Garden of Eden was the place where the first people, Adam and Eve, lived before they were expelled.